BG - Brazilian Group

 In this project, the Brazilian team will work to achieve two main objectives: Implementation of high sensitivity biosensors for neglected diseases and those specific for BRICS countries:

 We will pursue the fabrication of high sensitivity FET-like biosensors based on the the high surface/volume of nanomaterials; we will use the partners expertise to improve the timeframe of device fabrication (which can take over one year using Brazilian multi-user facilities).
-Despite the obvious impact on biomedicine, these high sensitivity devices can also be used for
+Despite the obvious impact on biomedicine, these high sensitivity devices can also be used for in-situ monitoring the production of biomolecules by cells during adhesion and biofilm

 formation processes.